minibolt-guide/minibolt/guide/bonus/system/go.md

 ## Install Go

-* Check the latest stable version of the arm64 binary at https://golang.org/dl/ and download it.
+* Enter to the "tmp" folder and download the binary

   ```sh
   $ cd /tmp